-That was until a tragic fire on Christmas morning in 2015 that consumed the "capital of Eagle Point," as locals fondly referred to the Mill.
+That was until the tragic fire on Christmas morning in 2015 that consumed the "capital of Eagle Point," as locals fondly referred to the Mill.
 The Mill brought people from all over the world to Eagle Point.
 Around 4am, there was what was deemed as an accidental electrical fire, and our beloved Mill was burned to the ground.
 The mill stones were not harmed in the fire, and the basement is largely intact.
 The Butte Creek Mill Foundation was formed and became the owner of Butte Creek Mill.
 The Foundation is currently engaged in fundraising to reconstruct the Mill in a historically accurate manner.
 Learn how you can support the Rebuild the Mill efforts by clicking here.
 Since that tragic day, the community has rallied around the efforts to rebuild this iconic building and restore it to its rightful place in Southern Oregon’s rich history.
-The support, both locally and nationally, has allowed the restoration to progress, and with continued support we will be able to reach our goal of reopening the doors of Butte Creek Mill in the Spring of 2019.
+The support, both locally and nationally, has allowed the restoration to progress, and with continued support we will be able to reach our goal of reopening the doors of Butte Creek Mill in the Winter of 2019.